willfurnass/sheffield_hpc/index.rst

    :align: right
    :alt: A picture showing some of the iceberg hardware.

-Iceberg is the University of Sheffield's centralised High Perfomance Computing (HPC) resource.
+Welcome to the **iceberg** user manual.
+Iceberg is the University of Sheffield's central High Perfomance Computing (HPC) resource.
 Its mission is to meet the intensive computing requirements of research projects at Sheffield University.

+This manual aims to provide you all the information you need to use iceberg.

 If you are new to HPC and iceberg checkout the :ref:`getting-started` guide.